huggingface/hub-docs/docs/hub/repositories.md

 ## What is a repository?

 Models, Spaces, and datasets are hosted on the Hugging Face Hub as [Git repositories](https://git-scm.com/about), which means that version control and collaboration are core elements of the Hub.
-In a nutshell, a repository (also known as a **"repo"**) is a place where code and assets can be stored to back up your work, to (optionally) share it with the community and work in a team.
+In a nutshell, a repository (also known as a **repo**) is a place where code and assets can be stored to back up your work, share it with the community, and work in a team.

-There are specific sections in these docs detailing how **models, spaces, and datasets** can each be managed, but in this document, we will go over the basics of getting started with Git and interacting with repositories on the Hub.
-Once you have the hang of it, you can explore the best practices and next steps that we've compiled for effective repository usage.
+In this document, we will go over the basics of getting started with Git and interacting with repositories on the Hub.
+Once you get the hang of it, you can explore the best practices and next steps that we've compiled for effective repository usage.

 ## Getting started

 ### Requirements

-If you do not yet have `git` available as a CLI command, you will first need to [install Git for your platform](https://git-scm.com/downloads).
+If you do not have `git` available as a CLI command yet, you will need to [install Git](https://git-scm.com/downloads) for your platform.
 You will also need to [install Git LFS](https://git-lfs.github.com/), which will be used to handle large files such as images and model weights.

 We also recommend you create a [Hugging Face account](https://huggingface.co/join) which you'll be able to use to create and manage repositories on the Hub.